raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 </html>
 ```

-Right now the button doesn't do anything, but we will add functionality to it in [Level 3](#level3).
+Right now the search button doesn't do anything, but we will add functionality to it in [Level 3](#level3).

 Let's connect our landing page (`hello.html`) to our search page (`search.html`).

-To do so, we just need to add a button to `hello.html` that links to `search.html`
+To do so, we just need to add a button to `hello.html` that redirects to a `/search` route.

 ```html